 With a musical repertoire embracing pieces that range from baroque to contemporary, the OCS presents thematic concert cycles with national and international soloist and conductors, besides traditional concerts in festive occasions.

-The artistic debut of OCS took place in October 2013 under the direction of Cesário Costa, its Principal Conductor and Artistic Director.
+The artistic debut of OCS took place in October 2013 under the direction of Cesário Costa, its Principal Conductor and Artistic Director at the time.
 Since then, the orchestra has made presentations in auditoriums throughout the territory of Algarve, in Setúbal and in Mértola, Ourique, Évora, Castro Verde, Alvito, Marvão, Torrão (Alcácer do Sal), and in some cities in Spain (Andalusia).